Elastic Federated Learning over Open Radio Access Network (O-RAN) for Concurrent Execution of Multiple Distributed Learning Tasks: Case Study and Prototyping

 \subsubsection{Near-RT FL controller}

-Referring to Fig.~\ref{fig:EFL}, following the arrow number 5, we implement functionalities of near-RT FL controller for slice creation, elastic slice scaling, and mobility management jointly as an optimization problem.
-We define the operational time window for the near-RT FL controller as \textit{3 seconds}: every 3 seconds, near-RT FL controller solves the optimization problem to adjust \textit{service-level} resources provisioning (scale down/up) for each slice.
+Referring to Fig.~\ref{fig:EFL}, following the arrow number 5, we implement functionalities of near-RT FL controller for slice and mobility management jointly as an optimization problem.
+We define the operational time window for the near-RT FL controller as \textit{400 milliseconds}: every 400 milliseconds, the near-RT FL controller first leverages the eApp to predict client locations for the next 10 milliseconds and then estimates the data rate between clients and O-RUs. { Near-RT FL controller then solves an optimization problem to determine the optimal transmit power of clients and the bandwidth allocated to each client to maximize $\sum_{s=1}^3 \delta_s - \lambda_E \sum_{u} P_u$, which represents the difference between two terms: (i) an FL-service–level metric, formulated as the sum of successful clients $\delta_s$ of each FL-service $s$, and (ii) the total energy consumption of all clients $\sum_{u} P_u$.
+Here, $\lambda_E$ specifies the importance assigned to energy efficiency, and $P_u$ denotes the transmit power of client $u$.
+Detailed formulation of our optimization problem are provided in the above GitHub.}

-This optimization problem aims to determine the optimal RAN slice configuration for FL-services at each O-RU.
-Specifically, the near-RT FL controller leverages the eApp to predict client locations over the next 3 seconds, based on which it estimates the perspective-driven distribution of clients in terms of dataset types.
-It then estimates the data rate between clients and O-RUs.
-We calculate the data rates similar to~\cite{9771187} as a function of the distance between clients and O-RUs.
-The objective function of this optimization is the minimization of $a_1 \delta_1 + a_2 \delta_2$, which is a weighted sum of the total latency of model transmission from the clients of FL-service 1 ($\delta_1$) and those of FL-service 2 ($\delta_1$) per each O-RU.
-Motivated by a stricter latency requirement of FL-service 2, we form this weighted sum by coefficients $a_1=30 $ and $a_2= 100$.
-This optimization obtains the optimal client to O-RU assignment and split of bandwidth of each OR-U among the two FL-services.

-Near-RT FL controller then creates a slice creation request for each FL-service, including the required bandwidth obtained above.
-It then sends the request to O-RAN near-RT RIC to create a RAN slice at each O-RU for each FL-service.
-Near-RT controller solves the above optimization every 3 seconds to perform slice scaling down/up (i.e., adjusting the bandwidth) and handover operations.
+Near-RT FL controller then creates a slice creation request for each FL-service that specifies (i) the maximum transmit power allowed for each client within the slice and (ii) the set of FL clients connected to each O-RU, defined as those whose allocated power exceeds a small threshold of $0.01$ W. It then sends the request to O-RAN near-RT RIC to create a RAN slice at each O-RU for each FL-service.